How Helmet Ventilation Can Keep You Cool on Hot Days.

 Heat Overload

-Without airflow, heat builds fast.
-You tire quicker, feel dizzy, and can even risk serious heat-related illness.
+Without proper airflow, heat builds quickly.
+You tire faster, feel lightheaded, and risk heat exhaustion—especially in heavy full-face helmets.

 Constant Discomfort